lammps/lammps/doc/src/Speed_gpu.rst

 precision used on the GPU (double, single, mixed).
-Using the GPU package in OpenCL mode on CPUs (which uses vectorization and multithreading) is usually resulting in inferior performance compared to using LAMMPS' native threading and vectorization support in the OPENMP and USER-INTEL packages.
+Using the GPU package in OpenCL mode on CPUs (which uses vectorization and multithreading) is usually resulting in inferior performance compared to using LAMMPS' native threading and vectorization support in the OPENMP and INTEL packages.

 See the `Benchmark page <https://www.lammps.org/bench.html>`_ of the LAMMPS web site for performance of the GPU package on various